 Oregon Grape, Berberis aquifolium, which is the state flower of Oregon, is abundant in mountain park.
 Wild flowers are everywhere, including lupines, our very familiar ox-eye white daisy, orange flowered oxalis, trilliums, inside-out flower, fireweed, foxglove, mullein, and many others.
 A vine of the bright orange flowered honey-suckle has draped itself in a small dogwood tree.

-Madrona, which could compete well with the big-leafed maple and the dogwood for first place among the trees, is there.
+Madrona – which could compete well with the big-leafed maple and the dogwood for the first place among the trees – is there.
 In bloomtime, the hummingbirds come to the urn-shaped flowers for the sweet nectar, and they are followed by pigeons and other wild birds for the berries in the fall.”

 -Evelyn Yates, a naturalist, upon her visit in the late 1970s